easegress-io/easegress/doc/reference/controllers.md

 A FaaSController is a business controller for handling Easegress and FaaS products integration purposes.
 It abstracts `FaasFunction`, `FaaSStore` and, `FaasProvider`.
 Currently, we only support `Knative` type `FaaSProvider`.

-The full reference document please check - [FaaS Controller](./faascontroller.md)
+For the full reference document please check - [FaaS Controller](./faascontroller.md)

 ### IngressController